deckhouse/dmt/pkg/linters/openapi/README.md

 ### keys

-**Purpose:** Prevents use of banned property names in OpenAPI schemas that could cause conflicts, confusion, or violate naming conventions.
-This ensures consistent and safe property naming across all module configurations.
+**Purpose:** Prevents use of banned names in enum values within OpenAPI schemas.
+This ensures enum values don't conflict with reserved keywords or cause confusion.

 **Description:**

-Validates that OpenAPI schema property names and enum values don't use banned keywords.
-Banned names are typically reserved words, common mistakes, or names that could cause conflicts with Kubernetes or Deckhouse internals.
+Validates that enum values in OpenAPI schema files (specifically in CRD files in `crds/` directory) don't use banned keywords.
+Banned names are typically reserved words that could cause conflicts with Kubernetes or Deckhouse internals.

 **What it checks:**

-1. Scans all property names in OpenAPI schemas
+1. Scans enum fields in CRD OpenAPI schemas
-2. Checks enum values for banned names
+2. Checks each enum value against the banned names list
-3. Recursively validates nested properties and arrays
+3. Recursively validates nested structures
-4. Reports any usage of banned keywords
+4. Reports any usage of banned keywords in enum values

 **Why it matters:**